sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/copy_from_sections_2.png)

-If you [zip the child sections together](doc:sections-example-zip), you can output something like the following, using abbreviated YML notation to give an overview of the more complex JSON API response:
+If you [zip the child sections together](doc:sections-example-zip), you can output something like the following example output, and then clean it up with the Copy From Sections method.

+The following uses abbreviated YML notation to give an overview of the more complex JSON API response:

 ```yaml
 parent_section_group_declarations: